Slab, fragment, Kanaganahalli stūpa

 Primary

 [NR] Nagaraja Rao, M. S. 1985.
 “Brāhmī inscriptions and their bearing on the great stūpa at Sannati.”
 In: Indian epigraphy: Its bearing on the history of art.
-Edited by Frederick M. Asher and Govind Swamirao Gai.
+Edited by Frederick M. Asher & Govind Swamirao Gai.
 New Delhi: Oxford & IBH; American Institute of Indian Studies, pp. 41–45.
 Page 41, item 1, plate 55.

-Sarma, I. Karthikeya and J. Varaprasada Rao.
+Sarma, I. Karthikeya & J. Varaprasada Rao.
 1993.
 Early Brāhmī inscriptions from Sannati.
 New Delhi: Harman.
 [URL].
 Page 75, item A.2.